 How do I order textbooks and course material through the Dal Bookstore website?

-On the Dal Bookstore’s website, click on the Textbooks tab.
+Click on the Textbooks tab.
 Textbooks are organized by the campus where your faculty is based, the academic term, and then the course the textbooks are for.
 Your search begins by selecting your campus where your program is based.

 To refine your search, you will be served with a series of dropdown lists beginning with the term for the course you’re registered in.
 That will be followed with the option to select your program, such as Biology, Commerce, Law, Music, etc., and then – under that – your course.

-Using the Textbooks Search tool, follow these steps:
+Using the Textbooks Search tool: